PhD Programs

-Graduate students enter our lab through the Molecular Biology arm of the Bioscience Program.
+Graduate students enter our lab through the graduate programs at the University of Utah, either the Molecular Biology arm of the Biosciences graduate program, or the Neurosciences Program.
 One of the strengths of the MB program are the cross-departmental interest groups, which facilitate collaboration and offer opportunities for students to become more engaged in specific research topics.
-This link will provide a description of the required curriculum as well as information for prospective students.
+This link for Molecular Biology in the Biosciences Program and this link for the Neuroscience Program will provide information on admission and curriculum for prospective students.

 Research opportunities within the Eccles Institute of Human Genetics include a wide range of labs pursuing genetic studies in humans as well as in model organisms, including zebrafish, C. elegans, Drosophila, and mice.
 Human Genetics faculty and students collaborate actively with medical faculty in the Departments of Internal Medicine, Obstetrics and Gynecology, Pediatrics, and the Division of Medical Genetics.